ai-driven-dev/vscode/extension_aidd/README.md

-# AI-Driven Dev UDER DEVELOPMENT
+# AI-Driven Dev UNDER DEVELOPMENT

 **The fastest way to set up a highly optimized, AI-ready development environment in VS Code.**